FlotterCodername/superelixier-updater/README.md

     - This reminder is necessary because a bad configuration could lead to unexpected behavior.
 In case anything goes wrong, you'll have your previous files in a folder ``.superelixier-history`` that sits in the app's directory.
 As of now, the updater doesn't delete any of your old files at all: everything goes into the history folder instead.
-- If your configuration is set up, you can now double-click the ``main.py`` file to run the updater with Python.
+- If your configuration is set up, you run the ``main.exe`` file to run the updater.

 ## Planned